Elementary Real Analysis: Cantor's transcendental numbers

 \begin{exer} All fractions and roots $\sqrt{n}$, $n\in\N_0$, are algebraic numbers. \end{exer}

-\begin{exer} The polynomial $p(x)$ in Definition~\ref{def_algNum} can always be modified so that its degree is preserved and {\em (i)} it remains rational but becomes monic (has leading coefficient $1$) or {\em (ii)} has integral coefficients. \end{exer} Algebraic numbers for which both forms (i) and (ii) are simultaneously achievable, that is, roots of monic integral polynomials, are called \underline{algebraic integers }.
+\begin{exer} The polynomial $p(x)$ in Definition~\ref{def_algNum} can always be modified so that its degree is preserved and {\em (i)} it remains rational but becomes monic (with leading coefficient $1$) or {\em (ii)} becomes integral. \end{exer} Algebraic numbers for which both forms (i) and (ii) are simultaneously achievable, that is, roots of monic integral polynomials, are called \underline{algebraic integers }.

 \begin{exer} Which fractions are algebraic integers? \end{exer}